priyanshi1282/edureka/README.md

 By taking quiz Top scorers will recieve the points which they can use in Reedem section.

 <bold><strong>Reedem</strong></bold><br>
 In this section, User can use their earned points in exchange of goodies and swags.
+This will motivate user to learn more and earn more.

 # Future Updates